AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-thumbbkgcolor.md

 ---
 description: Default background color for thumbnails.
 RGB value used to fill the area of an output thumbnail image which does not contain actual image data.
-seo-description: Default background color for thumbnails.
-RGB value used to fill the area of an output thumbnail image which does not contain actual image data.
-seo-title: ThumbBkgColor
 solution: Experience Manager
 title: ThumbBkgColor
-uuid: c75c01f4-036e-46fd-9bc1-480920c0c05a
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---